finbourne/horizon-sdk-csharp/sdk/docs/IntegrationsApi.md

 <a id="getintegrationconfiguration"></a>
 # **GetIntegrationConfiguration**
-> List&lt;IntegrationPropertyConfiguration&gt; GetIntegrationConfiguration (string integration)
+> IntegrationPropertyConfiguration GetIntegrationConfiguration (string integration)

 [EXPERIMENTAL] GetIntegrationConfiguration: Get the Field and Property Mapping configuration for a given integration